ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: current_level_range

     Specifies the current level range, in amps, for the specified channel(s).
     The range defines the valid value to which the current level can be set.
-Use the  NIDCPOWER_ATTR_CURRENT_LEVEL_AUTORANGE attribute to enable automatic selection of the current level range.
+Use the  :py:data:`nidcpower.Session.current_level_autorange` property to enable automatic selection of the current level range.
-    The NIDCPOWER_ATTR_CURRENT_LEVEL_RANGE attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute is  set to NIDCPOWER_VAL_DC_CURRENT.
+    The :py:data:`nidcpower.Session.current_level_range` property is applicable only if the :py:data:`nidcpower.Session.output_function` property is  set to :py:data:`~nidcpower.OutputFunction.DC_CURRENT`.
-    NIDCPOWER_ATTR_OUTPUT_ENABLED attribute for more information about enabling the output channel.
+    :py:data:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.
     For valid ranges, refer to the Ranges topic for your device in the NI DC Power Supplies and SMUs Help.